Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Federated Sketching LoRA

 where \(\gamma\) denotes the learning rate and \([{\Delta} {\bf B}_i^{t,h}; {\Delta} {\bf A}_i^{t,h}]\) is a shorthand representation for:

 The update direction in \eqref{gradient_client_i} corresponds to the negative stochastic gradient of \(\ell({\bf W}_0 + {\bf B} {\bf S} {\bf A}, \xi)\) with respect to \([{\bf B}; {\bf A}]\) for a given sketch \( {\bf S}_i^t\), as established in Lemma \ref{compute_grad}.
-The total update for client \(i\) during one round of training, consisting of \(H\) local steps, can be expressed as follows:
+The total update for client \(i\) in one round of training, consisting of \(H\) local steps, can be expressed as follows:

 From the above equation, we see that only the columns of \(\mathbf{B}\) and the rows of \(\mathbf{A}\) corresponding to the nonzero entries of \(\mathbf{S}_i^t\) are updated during the \(t\)-th round at client \(i\).
-In essence, \(\mathbf{S}_i^t\) selectively activates specific columns of \(\mathbf{B}\) and rows of \(\mathbf{A}\) for each round.
-Afterward, clients transmit these nonzero columns and rows of the sparse model updates to the server. \item Using the sketch information, the server reconstructs the corresponding sparse matrices from the received updates and aggregates them to update the global model:
+In essence, \(\mathbf{S}_i^t\) \emph{selectively activates} specific columns of \(\mathbf{B}\) and rows of \(\mathbf{A}\) for each round.
+Afterward, clients transmit these nonzero columns and rows of the sparse local updates to the server. \item \textbf{Sparse Update Reconstruction~\&~Aggregation.} Using the sketch information, the server reconstructs the full-size sparse updates from the received columns and rows via zero padding, and aggregates them to update the global LoRA modules: